 - Obtaining a substantial judgment on defamation and tortious interference claims for a vascular surgeon wrongly denied hospital medical staff privileges.

 - Successfully representing a large apartment complex owner before the New Jersey Superior Court's Office of Administrative Law and the Board of Public Utilities in its action against a cable television and internet service provider in which our client initially obtained preliminary restraints against further major work by the provider, and then obtained at the OAL trial virtually all of the access conditions pursuant to the New Jersey Cable Television Act requested by our client, as well as the BPU's adoption of the OAL's rulings in our client's favor.

 - Obtaining injunctive relief on behalf of Johnson & Johnson and Cordis Corporation against a competing medical device manufacturer and three sales representatives who had resigned from J&J / Cordis and joined the competitor in the same territories, located throughout the country, in which they had worked for J&J / Cordis, thereby upholding their non-compete and non-solicitation agreements.

+Best Lawyers in America®, a peer review of U.S. lawyers, has named Ed “Lawyer of the Year” for Healthcare Litigation for 2019 and 2021 in the Newark region, an honor given annually to a single attorney in each practice area in each region.
+Best Lawyers has listed Ed on its “Best Lawyers” List in the field of Commercial Litigation since 2015 and for Health Care Litigation since 2016.
 Thomson Reuters has included Ed on the New Jersey Super Lawyers list for Business Litigation since 2009.
-Best Lawyers in America®, a peer review of U.S. lawyers, has listed Ed on its “Best Lawyers” List in the field of Commercial Litigation since 2015 and for Health Care Litigation since 2016.
 See Awards and Honors Methodology.